ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 The JSON contains most of the available information about Austrian Members of Parliament (1.
 Chamber/Nationalrat and 2.
 Chamber/Bundesrat) since 1920.
 The data was scraped of the official website of the [Austrian parliament](https://www.parlament.gv.at).

-The fields for the 1.
+nr_complete.json: the fields in the file for the 1.
 Chamber (Nationalrat, elected directly) are:

 * id: string; just an identifier, "nr_" + running number
 * whole_name: string; name of the person, including academic titles